ga-wdi-remote/js-hw-express/README.md

 #### Part 2: Express Routing
 On `app.js` we will create 3 routes.

-1. Make a GET route for `"/"` root directory.
+1. Make a GET route for `"/"` root route.
 When a user visits this route on `localhost:3000/` they will see the string "Welcome to Pizza Express!"

 2. Make a GET route for `/topping` that has 1 variable destination for the type of topping.
 When a user visits this route on `localhost:3000/topping/pepperoni`, they will see the string "`pepperoni` pizza!
 Good choice."
 The syntax for the route will look like this: